 I get questions daily about “Nigerian breakfast ideas”, most people wanted to know what Nigerians eat in the morning.

 Let’s make simple and easy Nigerian breakfast recipes and then a detailed instruction on making them will follow via a link.
 I will also include videos where necessary.
 It is advisable to go on very light foods in the morning, simple meals that will unlock your neural pathway for the rest of the day.

 The most popular breakfast recipe in Nigeria is a combination of tea and bread

 This recipe is very easy to prepare and comes in handy especially when you are in a rush to meet up with office hours.
 Most people in Nigerian are comfortable with just tea and bread but occasionally I fry eggs to complement the recipe.

 Another easy to make breakfast recipe in Nigerian is Indomie noodles.
-Indomie is a special kind of noodle in Nigeria that would serves as breakfast for both adults and children alike.
-I thought they were for kids until I discovered this particular recipe.
+Indomie is a special noodle in Nigeria that would serve as breakfast for both adults and children alike.
+I thought they were for kids until I discovered this recipe.

 Learn more about Different Nigerian Noodle (indomie) recipes, you would be happy you did.

 Here are some of the many food combinations that could serve as breakfast to a Nigerian, I took the images while enjoying these meals myself likewise lots of other images you find on this site.
 There is likely no Nigerian food that I am yet to taste, I experiment wildly and also make lots of them in my kitchen.